ChurchOrganist/DelticHonk/README.md

-Deltic Hink 0.14.01 by Michael Cowgill (ChurchOrganist)
+Deltic Honk 0.14.01 by Michael Cowgill (ChurchOrganist)

 This is a blatant hack of Gotlag's mod Honk which adds train horns to Factorio.